RohitHansdah/Thyroid_Detection/README.md

 #### Step 1 : Importing Libraries and Dataset :

-Important python libraries used were Scikit-Learn , Pandas , Numpy , Imblearn and  Streamlit .
+Important python libraries used in the project are Scikit-Learn , Pandas , Numpy , Imblearn and  Streamlit .
 The Training dataset was obtained from Kaggle website
 Dataset Link : https://www.kaggle.com/kumar012/hypothyroid?select=hypothyroid.csv

 #### Step 2 : Data Preprocessing :